remysheppard/gabby-the-tabby/content/articles/does-my-cat-like-me.md

 What you need to do to determine if your cat likes you (or is happy in general) is balance self-isolating behavior against social behaviors.

 We know that cats understand us.
-It's been show that they have a vocabulary of around two hundred words that they can parse out and understand.
+It's been shown that they have a vocabulary of around two hundred words that they can parse out and understand.
 We also know that they tend to ignore us for the most part.

 Right now, as I'm typing this, Gabby is perched up on my desk, hunting out the window for birds, and bugs, and anything else her sharp little eyes can see.